Remove files (delete/unlink).

 The OWNER of a file does not need rw permissions in order to rm it.

-accepts the `--' option which will cause it to stop processing flag options from that point forward.
-This allows the removal of file names that
+The rm command accepts the -- option which will cause it to stop processing flag options from that point forward.

+Using -- also allows the removal of file names that begin with a dash -.

-rm -- -filename
+rm -- -some_file

 Alternatively use an absolute or relative path reference.